MrMohithPaleti/researchproject/README.md

 # researchproject
-To work on Gapminder World dataset and codebook
+To work on datasets using codebooks and logic